Creating storage buckets | Cloud Storage | Google Cloud

 Imported from google doc (always check for there for updates)

 This page shows you how to create Cloud Storage buckets.
-For an overview of buckets, read the .
-If not otherwise specified in your request, buckets are created in the and have a default storage class of .
+For an overview of buckets, read the Key Terms.
+If not otherwise specified in your request, buckets are created in the US multi-region and have a default storage class of Standard Storage.

 Console